 Who can foster?

 Many people who enquire about fostering are often not sure if they are the right ‘type’ of person or family to foster.
-There is no type or a perfect foster carer.
+But, there is no type!

 There are some things you will need to consider, such as: